Pamela454/Pamela-cli-app/README.md

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/Pamela454/Pamela-cli-app.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

+## Contributers
+Thanks to the following who have contributed:
+  # Hernando Torres-Rocca

 ## License